nikolliervin/code-unc/docs/README.md

 # UNC Documentation

 Welcome to the UNC documentation!
-UNC is an AI-powered code review tool using git diff and various AI providers (OpenAI, Anthropic, Gemini, Ollama).
+UNC is an AI-powered code review tool using git diff and various AI providers (OpenAI, Anthropic, Mistral, Gemini, Ollama).

 ## 📚 Documentation Index